vbookshelf/Thumb-Drive-App-Concept/README.md

 ### 2. If you received a copy that someone already installed:

 a.
+Move the folder to your desktop.
+If your external drive that is an SSD, you don't need to move the folder to your computer.
+The app can run on the SSD.

+b.
 Double click this file: ```start-mac-app.command```

-b.
+c.
 The app will install automatically and then open in your browser.

 ### How to shut down the app